tuanphung/UIAlertControllerExtension/README.md

 #UIAlertControllerExtension
-An extension is written in Swift, allow you present an alert with new UIAlertController from any ViewController or anywhere.
+An extension is written in Swift,

+Allow to present a UIAlertController from any ViewController or anywhere.

 Support both Alert & ActionSheet style.